w3c-fedid/FedCM/consumers.md

 ## The Sign-In API

-Simply put, the Sign-In API takes an identity provider as input and returns an idtoken as output.
+Simply put, the Sign-In API is a Web Platform affordance that takes an identity provider as input and returns a [directed basic profile](directed_basic_profile.md) as output.
+It substitutes the navigational/popup affordances currently used.

-The current redirect/popup flow gets replaced by the invocation of a newly introduced identity-specific API that enables RPs to request IdTokens.

-We don't know exactly what it should look like, but here is an example that can serve as a starting point:
+We don't know yet exactly what it should look like, but here is an example that can serve as a starting point:

 ```javascript
 // This is just a possible starting point, largely TBD.